0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

     ![polygonscan-1](../../../img/tools/wallet/metamask/polygonscan-1.png){width=50%}

-3. The explorer window should refresh and load the explorer home page for the network you selected.
+3. The explorer window refreshes and loads the explorer home page for the network you selected.
 4. Next, scroll down to the bottom of the page, and click on the button in the bottom-left corner prompting you to add the network your MetaMask wallet.
-For instance, in the case of Amoy testnet, the button says "Add Polygon Amoy Network".
+For instance, in the case of Amoy testnet, the button says **Add Polygon Amoy Network**.

     ![polygonscan-2](../../../img/tools/wallet/metamask/polygonscan-2.png){width=50%}

-5. Select "Approve" from the MetaMask window.
+5. Select **Approve** from the MetaMask window.
 This allows the explorer to add the network configuration to your wallet.

     ![polygonscan-3](../../../img/tools/wallet/metamask/polygonscan-3.png){width=50%}

-6. Finally, click on "Switch network" to switch to your selected network.
+6. Finally, click on **Switch network** to switch to your selected network.

     ![polygonscan-4](../../../img/tools/wallet/metamask/polygonscan-4.png){width=50%}

-7. You should now be able to see your MATIC balance on Amoy.
-You'll also be able to switch between the current network and other networks directly from the drop-down menu in the top-left corner.
+7. You'll now be able to see your MATIC balance on Amoy.
+You'll also be able to switch between Amoy and other networks directly from the drop-down menu in the top-left corner.

     ![polygonscan-5](../../../img/tools/wallet/metamask/chainlist-4.png){width=50%}

 ## Add a network manually

 MetaMask gives you the option to add a network profile manually.
-You'll need to input the valid network RPC URL, chain ID, and other information for the network you want to add to the wallet.
+We'll look at how to input the valid network RPC URL, chain ID, and other information for the network you want to add to the wallet.
 The following table contains the mainnet and testnet network configurations for Polygon PoS and zkEVM.

 |         Network         |                 RPC URL                  | Chain ID | Native token |             Explorer URL              |
 | :---------------------: | :--------------------------------------: | :------: | :----------: | :-----------------------------------: |